A Part Ferry, Part Plane Hovercraft Gliding Above Water Was Invented in Boston

 Regent says it plans to have seagliders not just in coastal towns and cities around the country, but around the world.

-Right now, Regent Craft and its founders, Billy Thalheimer and Mike Klinker, have secured more than $450 million in provisional orders from top aviation operators around the world.
+Regent Craft and its founders, Billy Thalheimer and Mike Klinker, are on a mission with this future of travel, with orders from top aviation operators around the world.
 One of its biggest financiers, as you know, is Shark Tank Reality Show investor and Dallas Mavericks owner Mark Cuban, according to PR Web.